openvinotoolkit/npu_plugin/sw_runtime_kernels/README.md

 In turn, tensor descriptions are represented as [MemRefData structure](kernels/inc/common_types.h#L78).
 Tensor data, dims and strides are pointed by dataAddr, dismAddr and stridesAddr correspondingly.
 Kernel code can operate the `addr` fields as normal memory pointers, which possibility is provided by windows-based virtual addressing feature of platform.
+Tensor dims and strides are written in 'memory' order (dims[0] contains 'inner'dimension, dims[ndims - 1] contains 'outer' dimension).
+Strides are measured in bits.

 To create SW kernel it is necessary:
 - add kernel code in special source file in `sw_runtime_kernels` directory ([example](kernels/sigmoid_fp16.c))